An animal’s eyes have the power to speak a great language. ― Martin Buber

 Until laying my eyes on Sabrina’s profile, my heart couldn’t entertain loving another dog.
 And what canine isn’t after the same love?
 I’d grown up with animals and while we maintained a diverse entourage, the loss twenty years earlier of our beloved German Shepherd was still a bit raw.
 Dennis, my husband on the other hand, had grown up with allergies and never experienced life with the warmth and companionship of any four-legged, furry creatures.
 I surprised him announcing the planned adoption on the train returning from a business trip to Washington, D.C.
 His face actually lit up (a dog!)

-In Sabrina’s case, she couldn’t know of the family members that awaited to embrace her presence.
+In Sabrina’s case, she couldn’t know the variety of family members that awaited to embrace her presence.
 Within days of the initial hair-raising excitement, the cat sought out occasions to groom her ears.
-Our pet rat was free to waddle the kitchen floor un-bothered, and the pair of bonded bunnies in want of company stretched out beside her on the living room floor.
+Our pet rat was free to waddle the kitchen floor unbothered, and the pair of bonded bunnies in want of company, stretched out beside her on the living room floor.

 Dog, cat, rat, rabbit?

 Like kids again.

 Sabrina settled into the folds of our lives, well-nourished and exercised in Boston’s epic snowfall in the winter of 2010, taking careful watch over all of us.
 The fear expressed in her eyes pre-adoption disappeared — the classic love-story.

 But in the vein of “who rescued whom?” there’s more to this story.

 Thirty years ago, as a passenger in a VW Rabbit that was broadsided in a January blizzard, my abdomen was driven into the steering wheel—blunt force trauma that necessitated re-plumbing and iterative repair to my digestive system.
 The all but miraculous recovery did leave me with irritable bowel syndrome and permanent damage to the nerves that signal my bladder is full.